 The American Academy of Sleep Medicine offers a list of evidence-based strategies for improving your sleep habits that you can try at home including the following quick tips—and don’t worry, I’ve provided some actionable advice to go along with them!

-- Create a bedtime routine and stick to it.
+- Create a relaxing bedtime routine and stick to it.
 Personally, I like to take a warm shower, drink some tea (decaf of course!) and read a few chapters of a happy book before I tuck in for the night.

 - Limit your exposure to bright light in the evenings.
-Turn off your bright lights and instead light a few candles, or use a low-wattage lamp by your bedside.
+Turn off your bright lights and instead light a few candles or use a low-wattage lamp by your bedside.

-- Turn off electronic devices at least 30 minutes before bedtime.
+- Turn off handheld electronic devices at least 30 minutes before bedtime.
 Yes, I know this sounds painful.
 But winding down the day without scrolling can have an enormous impact on sleep.

 - Don’t go to bed until you feel sleepy and if you don’t fall asleep after 20 minutes, get out of bed.
 Evidence suggests that “forcing” sleep doesn’t help.
 If sleep is not coming easily, pause and try again when you feel tired.